global-container-format/gcf-spec/resources/image.md

 Image 2D       | 0x0003    | The image is a 2D image
 Image 3D       | 0x0007    | The image is a 3D image

 1D images only extend along the `Width` axis.
 2D images extend along the `Width` and `Height` axes and 3D images extend along the `Width`, `Height` and `Depth` axes.
-Whenever not used, `Height` and `Depth` must be set to 1.
+If the image has no depth or no height, `Height` and/or `Depth` must be set to 1 in the type info block.

-1D images are stored one pixel after the other.
+1D images are stored pixel after pixel.
 2D images are stored as a sequence of rows.
 3D images are stored as a sequence of image planes.

 ## Layers and mip maps